 The way you allow respondents to answer is as important as the question itself.
 Some questions will suit closed answer sets, possibly followed by a section for comments to be added; others will work better as open questions, allowing the respondent free reign as to how they answer.

-3. Gear your survey for gathering social proof
+3. Gear your client surveys for gathering social proof

 Offering your clients the opportunity to give feedback on your service is not only a valuable tool for improvement, but also a clever way of gathering social proof for your marketing.

-End the survey with a testimonial request; it should also include a field for clients to select whether you can attribute the quote to them in your marketing.
+End the client surveys with a testimonial request; it should also include a field for clients to select whether you can attribute the quote to them in your marketing.
 Most will agree, but it saves you having to go back in the future to ask.

 Think too about whether you will give clients the option of completing the survey anonymously.
 Some advisers and planners feel that doing so gives clients the ability to be more candid than they otherwise might have been.

-4. Decide on how you will build your survey
+4. Decide on how you will build your client surveys